rkillickdev/plan-it-go/README.md

 * [Black](https://www.freecodecamp.org/news/auto-format-your-python-code-with-black/) - Python Auto Formatter
 * [Google Lighthouse](https://developer.chrome.com/docs/lighthouse/overview/) - Used at testing stage to show statistics for performance, accessibility, best practices and SEO.
 * [Google DevTools](https://developer.chrome.com/docs/devtools/) - Used throughout build of website for debugging, checking responsiveness and trialing new features/ styling.
-* [Google Fonts](https://fonts.google.com/) - Used to import required fonts for the website via the css style page.
+* [Google Fonts](https://fonts.google.com/) - Used to import required fonts for the website via the css styles sheet.
 * [dbdiagram](https://dbdiagram.io/home) - Database Relationship Diagrams Design Tool
 * [Balsamiq](https://balsamiq.com/wireframes/) - Used to create wireframes.
 * [Font Awesome](https://fontawesome.com/) - Used for all icons throughout the website.